Taxes for Developers [Cyprus 2026]

 IP Box for Software Developers: How It Works

-The Cyprus IP Box gives an 80% exemption on qualifying IP income, reducing the effective corporate tax rate from 15% to 2.5%.
-Software developers are one of the primary beneficiaries.
-For a comprehensive technical overview, see the IP Box guide and IP Box benefits.
+The Cyprus IP Box reduces your effective corporate tax rate on qualifying IP income from 15% to 2.5% through an 80% exemption.
+Software developers are primary beneficiaries.
+For technical details, see the IP Box guide and IP Box benefits.the IP Box guide and IP Box benefits.

 What Qualifies as IP Income for Software